Note: Spring FAQs will be published soon.

 - Early Childhood Studies with required academic concentration – not a certification program

-Students are not admitted automatically to the School of Education, but apply during their first or second year, once they have met entrance requirements.
+Students are not admitted automatically to the School of Education, but can be accepted during their first or second year, once they have met entrance requirements.
 Students considering an education major are encouraged to take EDI233 Education Seminar during their first year.

 Yes, with careful planning.
 Most education majors are structured and sequenced, without room for many electives.
 However, motivated students who begin planning early with their advisors can create space for additional academic opportunities.